Katarina Bogdanović: Early life and education

-Katarina Bogdanović was born on 28 October 1885 in Trpinja, in Syrmia County, of Austria-Hungary.
-She attended three years of primary schooling in her hometown and then went to Belgrade, where she finished her primary education and graduated from the Girls' High School.
-She then moved to Karlovac and completed four years of training at the normal school in 1904.
+Katarina Bogdanović was born on 28 October 1885 in Trpinja, at the time in Syrmia County, Kingdom of Croatia-Slavonia of Austria-Hungary.
+She attended three years of primary schooling in her hometown and then went to Belgrade, at the time in the Kingdom of Serbia, where she finished her primary education and graduated from the Girls' High School.
+She then moved back to Austria-Hungary to Karlovac and completed four years of training at the normal school in 1904.
 From a young age, Bogdanović decided to reject patriarchal rules and live life on her own terms.
 She wrote in a diary that she would "sacrifice everything" to be able to learn and confirmed that she was an atheist.
-She taught primary school in Tuzla from 1904 and 1906, where one of her colleagues was Veljko Čubrilović, later an assassin of Archduke Franz Ferdinand of Austria.
+She taught primary school in Tuzla from 1904 and 1906, in Bosnia under Austro-Hungarian rule, where one of her colleagues was Veljko Čubrilović, later an assassin of Archduke Franz Ferdinand of Austria.